Adult Learning Delivery Sub-Contracting Policy

 2.1 The Council will, at all times, undertake fair and transparent procurement activities and robust due diligence procedures on potential subcontractors to ensure compliance, the highest quality of learning delivery, the demonstration of value for money and a positive impact on learners and communities.

 2.2 The funding that is retained by the council will be relative to the costs of the services provided.
 LCC commissions delivery of its Adult Education Budget (AEB) budget to a range of external delivery partners in addition to its in house delivery of a proportion of Family English, Maths and Language (FEML).

-2.2 All externally delivered provision in the 2020-21 academic year is subcontracted under the third year of a ten year Dynamic Purchasing System (DPS).
+2.2 All externally delivered provision in the 2021-22 academic year will be subcontracted under the fourth year of a ten year Dynamic Purchasing System (DPS).
 The DPS is available to subcontractors who meet the selection criteria to comply with minimum service requirements.
-It is an 'open market' product designed to provide access to join a list of pre-approved providers, which can be constantly refreshed.
+It is an ‘open market’ product designed to provide access to join a list of pre-approved providers, which can be constantly refreshed.
 Tenders for the delivery of adult learning run via a mini competition with pre-approved subcontractors being invited to compete.
 Establishing a DPS with multiple providers encourages fair competition and is designed to allow subcontractor partners to join at any time during the life of the DPS.